yssl/PACERs/README.md

                         specifying this option.
   --build-only          When specified, build each target program without running.
   --no-report           When specified, the final report is not generated.
+  --exclude-patterns EXCLUDE_PATTERNS [EXCLUDE_PATTERNS ...]
+                        Files containing EXCLUDE_PATTERNS in their relative path from each submission directory are excluded from the final report.
+                        (Submission dir: 'student01' in 'test-assignments/c-assignment-4')
+                        For example, use "--exclude-pattern *.txt foo/*"
+                        to exclude all txt files and all files in foo directory in each submission directory from the final report.
   --assignment-alias ASSIGNMENT_ALIAS
                         Specify ASSIGNMENT_ALIAS for each assignment_dir.
                         ASSIGNMENT_ALIAS is used when making a sub-directory